Hong Kong Metropolitan University: Part-time programmes

 Part-time programmes include distance learning programmes.
 The programmes have been ongoing at the HKMU since its establishment.
 The University provide students who applies for distance learning programmes with self-study materials.
 Some programmes even include interactive CD-ROMs, videos and computer software.
 The University's tutors conduct regular tutorials on weekday evenings and weekends.
 Distance learning programmes allow students to decide of they want to attend tutorials.
 However, some tutorials require students to attend specific classes or laboratory courses.
 Besides, the University arranges tutors to provide students with guidance and assistance by phone, email or online at specific time.
 Tutors also provide feedback on all assignments to help guide students' learning.

-Although most distance learning programmes are in open entry, with no entry requirements and time limits on finishing a qualification, students are required to complete specific assignments and to pass end-term exams during their study periods so as to attain the course credit.
+Although most distance learning programmes are in open entry, with no entry requirements on finishing a qualification, students are required to complete specific assignments and to pass end-term exams during their study periods so as to attain the course credit.
 Besides, every distance learning programme, including diploma and degree programmes, is set with studying rules.
 Students are required to follow the rule to accumulate assigned course credits so as to apply for qualifications.